Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Elementary and Intermediate Schools

 MISD runs 24 elementary schools (K-4) plus one Pre-K academy, and 7 intermediate schools (grades 5-6).
-Nine elementaries earned A ratings from TEA in 2024-25.
-Nine more earned B. Six earned C. Only Glenn Harmon earned D (improved from F the year before).
+Seven elementaries earned A ratings from TEA in 2025-26.
+Ten more earned B, five earned C, and two earned D (Imogene Gideon and Janet Brockett).
+Glenn Harmon, the district's lone D a year ago, jumped to a B.

 A-Rated Elementary Campuses